 Perhaps one of the transportable shortwave transmitters, which were also in operation at the RAVAG from 1929, was used to broadcast the "Turks Deliverance Celebration."
 However, it is more probable that the live broadcast was simply transmitted via telephone cable from Schönbrunn Palace to Johannesgasse 4 in Vienna's first district, where the broadcasting center had been located since 1926.
 In the two years prior to this, Radio Wien had been housed on the top floor of the army ministry on Stubenring.
 Initially the RAVAG also broadcast from there before erecting a radio transmitter by Telefunken on the Rosenhügel, a hill in the southwest of Vienna, in 1925 whose capacity was increased from seven to fifteen kilowatts in 1927.
 Between the studios on Johannesgasse and the large transmitter on the Rosenhügel, an almost ten-kilometer radio cable produced by Siemens was laid that permitted transmissions without distortion at a frequency of up to 10,000 hertz, which covers the most important range of the human auditory field for speech and music.

 On May 28, 1933, two weeks after the rally in Schönbrunn, the RAVAG's new large transmitter with a 130-meter radio mast was officially put into operation on the Bisamberg in the north of Vienna.
 Again by Telefunken, this system had a transmitting capacity of one hundred kilowatts and had been in trial operation since early May.
 Due to Austria's elongated, partly mountainous terrain, even this transmitter was not capable of sending its radio waves to all parts of the country at the strength required for radio reception, and much less its predecessor on the Rosenhügel, which probably transmitted the "Turks Deliverance Celebration."
 For that reason, since the mid-1920s radio cables had been laid from the capital city in the far east to the west and south of Austria and several relay stations had been built.
 That means that the alternating currents in this specific case, the live broadcast from 10:20 to 11:05 a.m. on May 14, 1933, were not only relayed by radio cable to the Rosenhügel after presumably arriving at the RAVAG headquarters via telephone connection from Schönbrunn Palace, but also to the regional transmitters in Graz, Linz, Klagenfurt, Salzburg, and Innsbruck, which produced electromagnetic waves at the respectively assigned frequency or length and broadcast it in the provinces.
-To the chagrin of the residents of Vorarlberg, the westernmost part of Austria, who had complained about the poor reception of Radio Wien for a decade, the transmitter in Lauterach was only completed in late 1934.
+To the chagrin of the residents of Vorarlberg, the westernmost part of Austria, who had complained about the poor reception of Radio Wien for a decade, the transmitter in the town Lauterach was only completed in late 1934.

 Schönbrunn Palace Gardens